 The City of Little Rock is committed to decreasing youth tobacco access and their attitudes towards tobacco use.
 For information regarding smoking cessation, please call our office at (501) 399-3420.

-For free on-going help with smoking cessation, please call the Quit Line at: (800) QUIT-NOW.
-It is available 24 hours a day, 7 days a week.
+For FREE on-going help with smoking cessation, please call the Quit Line at: (800) QUIT-NOW.
+It is available twenty-four (24) hours a day, seven (7) days a week.

 Pulaski County Tobacco Permit Holders